Diesel Loco Shed, Abu Road: History

 The diesel shed was commissioned on 26 October 1966.
-It was the biggest Metre Gauge diesel shed of Western Railway at that time with a holding of 112 YDM-4 Locomotives.
-With broad gauge conversion of Mahesana to Ajmer route, conversion of the shed to a broad gauge Shed with a holding of 60 locos was planned.
-The last mtre gauge locomotive was given a ceremonial send off on 15 February 1996.The first broad gauge locomotive of the shed was commissioned on 12 April 1997.
-Since then the holding rapidly increased to a full capacity of 60 locomotives by March 1998.
+It was the biggest Metre Gauge diesel shed of Western Railway at that time with a holding of 112 YDM-4 locomotives.
+With broad gauge conversion of Mahesana to Ajmer route, conversion of the shed to a broad gauge shed with a holding of 60 locos was planned.
+The last metre gauge locomotive was given a ceremonial send off on 15 February 1996.
+The first broad gauge locomotive of the shed was commissioned on 12 April 1997.
+Since then, the holding rapidly increased to a full capacity of 60 locomotives by March 1998.
 The 60th locomotive was flagged off 9 March 1998.

-WDG-3A locomotives were first commissioned & homed in 1998‐99.
+WDG-3A locomotives were first commissioned and homed in 1998–99.
 Work for augmentation of homing capacity of shed from 60 to 120 locomotive was completed in March 2003.